 Ragnarok X Official Launching in Korea on January 5, 2023

-/EIN News/ -- Seoul, Korea, Jan.
-05, 2023 (GLOBE NEWSWIRE) -- GRAVITY Co., Ltd. (NasdaqGM: GRVY) (“Gravity” or “Company”), a developer and publisher of online and mobile games, today announced that the company has officially launched Ragnarok X: Next Generation, an MMORPG mobile game, in Korea on January 5, 2023.
+Seoul, Korea, Jan.
+05, 2023 (GLOBE NEWSWIRE) -- GRAVITY Co., Ltd. GRVY ("Gravity" or "Company"), a developer and publisher of online and mobile games, today announced that the company has officially launched Ragnarok X: Next Generation, an MMORPG mobile game, in Korea on January 5, 2023.

 Ragnarok X: Next Generation is the third title of the Ragnarok 20th Anniversary Trilogy.
 The unique story, an active 3D graphic, various contents, and a flexible exchange system are the stand-out features of the game.
 The number of pre-registered accounts also exceeded 1 million, and a Closed Beta Test (CBT) has run in Korea from October 11th to October 13th, 2022.
 The users gave favorable reviews of the game's unique stories along with the well-structured Ragnarok worldview and the job classes.